What attracts you to dressage?

 A Grand Passion

 I was born on a horse farm and horse crazy from the get-go.
-At age 5 I went to horse camp for two months!
-My father, Luther Zai, passed away when I was young, but I inherited his passion for dressage.
+At age 5, I stayed at a horse camp for two months!
+My father, Luther Zai, passed away when I was very young, but I inherited his passion for dressage.
 He had learned to ride growing up in Switzerland.
-I grew up in Vermont, where I explored Huntseat, saddleseat and eventing but dressage kept calling!
+I grew up in Vermont, where I explored Huntseat, saddleseat and eventing... but dressage enchanted me!

 The horses have been my greatest loves and my primary teachers.
 Especially my mares, who gave me confidence or put me in my place, as they deemed necessary.